FudanSELab/ClassEval/README.md

 For 100 class-level tasks, diversity is maintained by encompassing these tasks over a wide spectrum of topics， including *Management Systems*, *Data Formatting*, *Mathematical Operations*, *Game Development*, *File Handing*, *Database Operations* and *Natural Language Processing*.

-For 412 methods, these have been constructed with diverse dependencies, including (i) *Library Dependency*, where the methods rely on specific external libraries; (ii) *Field Dependency*, in which the methods are contingent on class instance variables, or fields; (iii) *Method Dependency*, where the methods are dependent on other methods within the same class; and (iv) *Standalone*, wherein the methods operate independently without reliance on fields, other methods, or external libraries.
+For 412 methods, they have been constructed with diverse dependencies, including (i) *Library Dependency*, where the methods rely on specific external libraries; (ii) *Field Dependency*, in which the methods are contingent on class instance variables, or fields; (iii) *Method Dependency*, where the methods are dependent on other methods within the same class; and (iv) *Standalone*, wherein the methods operate independently without reliance on fields, other methods, or external libraries.

 ## Benchmark Format

 ClassEval has been meticulously structured and saved in the JSON format, accessible at [ClassEval Data](https://github.com/FudanSELab/ClassEval/blob/master/data/ClassEval_data.json).
-The specific data fields for each task are delineated as follows:"
+The specific data fields for each task are delineated as follows:

 * task_id: the unique identifier for each task.